Advanced HACCP and Preventive Controls for Human Food: Monitoring, Verification, Validation, and Data-Driven

 Special focus will be placed on the day-to-day activities that provide documented evidence of the system’s effectiveness, including design of informative data analysis and interpretation.

 The content of this workshop is accredited by the International HACCP Alliance.
-Participants who successfully complete the course and are present for all aspects of the training workshop will receive a certificate and seal from the International HACCP Alliance, a digital badge, and a certificate of completion from University of Arizona Continuing & Professional Education.
+Participants who successfully complete the workshop and are present for all aspects of the training workshop will receive a certificate and seal from the International HACCP Alliance, a digital badge, and a certificate of completion from University of Arizona Continuing & Professional Education.

-Students will also be eligible for 1.2 Continuing Education Units (CEUs), which may be purchased for an additional fee after successful completion of the course.
+Students will also be eligible for 1.2 Continuing Education Units (CEUs), which may be purchased for an additional fee after successful completion of the workshop.

-Note: scheduled courses may not be initiated if fewer than 15 participants enroll in advance – this situation will be assessed on a case-by-case basis.
+Note: scheduled workshops may not be initiated if fewer than 15 participants enroll in advance – this situation will be assessed on a case-by-case basis.

 Instructor: Dr. Daniel Engeljohn is an Assistant Professor of Practice in Animal Science at the University of Arizona.
 Academically trained in animal science with a meat science/muscle biology specialty, as well as a specialty in human nutrition.
 He recently retired after 40 years at the U.S. Department of Agriculture (USDA) in Washington, DC, where he led the development of food safety policy associated with meat, poultry, and processed egg products.